EMS Ambulance PCR Software in the Cloud

 Your current, prior, and upcoming PCR reports are online on your AngelTrack server, 24/7/365.
 With your mobile device you can review them, or work on them, from anywhere.
 When you finish a report, there is no uploading or synchronizing or exporting, or any need to return to the station.
 Your reports are already in your AngelTrack server, ready for QA and billing.

-While on your way to see a patient, you can pull up that patient’s prior reports, regardless of who wrote them, or when they wrote them.
+While on your way to see a patient, you can pull up that patient’s or building’s prior reports, regardless of who wrote them, or when they wrote them.
 Documents, DNRs, and EKG strips too.

 Integrated with Dispatch and Billing

-The PCR is always aware of all dispatch instructions, plus all patient information carried forward from prior trips regardless of which crew members attended.
-It can even pull up the patient’s entire history of run reports, and view them in full.
+The PCR is always aware of all dispatch instructions, plus all patient and facility information carried forward from prior incidents regardless of which crew members attended.
+It can even pull up the patient’s or building’s prior history of reports, and view them in full.